 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-After this offering, we will have of shares outstanding as of June 30, 2022.
-This includes the shares that we are selling in this offering, which may be resold in the public market immediately.
-Following the consummation of this offering, approximately % of our outstanding shares will be subject to a 180-day lock-up period provided under lock-up agreements executed in connection with this offering described in "Underwriting" and restricted from immediate resale under the federal securities laws as described in "Shares Eligible for Future Sale."
+After this offering and the concurrent private placement, we will have 20,859,823 shares of common stock outstanding based on the number of shares outstanding as of June 30, 2022.
+This includes the shares that we are selling in this offering, which may be resold in the public market immediately unless purchased by our affiliates.
+Following the consummation of this offering, substantially all of our shares outstanding prior to this offering and the shares sold in the concurrent private placement will be subject to a 180-day lock-up period pursuant to lock-up agreements executed in connection with this offering described in "Underwriting" and restricted from immediate resale under the federal securities laws as described in "Shares Eligible for Future Sale."
 All of these shares will, however, be able to be resold after the expiration of the lock-up period, as well as pursuant to customary exceptions thereto or upon the waiver of the lock-up agreement by on behalf of the underwriters.
 We also intend to register shares of common stock that we may issue under our equity compensation plans.
 Once we register these shares, they can be freely sold in the public market upon issuance, subject to the lock-up agreements.
 As restrictions on resale end, the market price of our stock could decline if the holders of currently-restricted shares sell them or are perceived by the market as intending to sell them.